linjujose/chefrecipes/README.md

 * Add bootstrap framework to the app

-* Generate CRUD for chef recipes
+* Create Navbar for chef recipes

 * TDD confidence